vegaprotocol/specs/protocol/0064-validator-performance-based-rewards.md

       The signature pool contains a tagged signature and which one it is.
       Failure to do so provably shows that the signature was not verified properly.

- # PM3: Va;lidator does not run event forwarder
+ # PM3: Validator does not run event forwarder
  This is difficult to detect, as a validator may legitimatelly see Ethereum events a few seconds after other validators and thus never get an event to forward.
 Also, eventually EEF will be integrated into core, and thus it will be more effort to not run that part of the code.